 Expenditure is the second reason.
 Ever since YouTube and Google maps became default functions in iOS, the amount of money spent on maintaining them is certainly problematic.

-Apart from that, report by The Guardian suggested that every Apple device brought to Google about 4 times as much revenue as every Android device.
+Apart from that, a report by The Guardian suggested that every Apple device brought to Google about 4 times as much revenue as every Android device.
 By separating from Google, such huge revenue would come to Apple itself, rather than richening its own competitor.

 Apple vs. Google